fedegualdrini/investment-portfolio-tracker-/docs/API.md

 ## Overview

-The Investment Portfolio Tracker integrates with several external APIs for currency conversion and financial data.
+The Investment Portfolio Tracker integrates with several external APIs for currency conversion, financial data, and AI-powered investment assistance.
 This document outlines all API integrations, endpoints, and data structures.

 ## 🌍 Currency Conversion APIs